 Durability and Performance Comparison

-When it comes to resisting the rigors of daily life, porcelain tile advantages often shine through, particularly in high-traffic and moisture-prone areas.
+In high-traffic and moisture-prone areas, porcelain tile advantages often shine through, particularly in bathrooms, kitchens, and outdoor spaces.
 However, ceramic tile still offers robust performance for many applications.

 Water Resistance and Porosity

-This is arguably the most significant performance differentiator.
+This is the most important performance difference.
 According to industry standards (ASTM C373), porcelain tile must have a water absorption rate of 0.5% or less.
 This incredibly low porosity makes porcelain practically waterproof and resistant to staining from liquids.
 It's why porcelain is often the first recommendation for a best tile for bathroom showers, kitchen backsplashes, and basements.

 Ceramic tiles, with their coarser, less dense body, typically have a higher water absorption rate (often between 0.5% and 3%).
 While still durable, this higher porosity means they are more susceptible to absorbing moisture, which can lead to issues like staining or, in freezing conditions, cracking if water seeps in and expands.
 Some ceramic tiles may also require sealing in certain applications, while porcelain typically does not.